gavdraper/gavdraper.github.io/_drafts/usgin-sql-server-merge.markdown

 So Jane's record got updated with her favorite colour from the source table, and Gavin/Joe got inserted as they didnt already exist on the target table.

-A merge needs to match on a specific column or set or columns in this case we'll use username, so if the username doesnt exist in the target we'll insert it and if it does we'll update it.
+A merge needs to match on a specific column or set or columns in this case we'll use username, so if the username doesn't exist in the target we'll insert it and if it does we'll update it.

 Lets pretend the two tables above are called UserSource and UserTarget we can write the merge like this...